What is the FINRA Arbitration Process?

 The educated securities arbitration team at The Frankowski Firm has a strong record of success in FINRA arbitration.
 Our lawyers have a thorough understanding of the relevant securities laws, the FINRA arbitration process, and the strategies the opposing lawyers try to use.
 Attorney Richard Frankowski has been litigating securities arbitration cases for over 15 years, and has co-authored two books on securities arbitration, one of which is used as the course text in law classes throughout the country.
 The firm works efficiently and effectively to hold brokers liable for improper schemes, incompetent advice, and wrongful conduct.

-What are the key parts of the FINRA arbitration process?
+What are the key parts of Filing FINRA claim arbitration process?

 The FINRA arbitration process consists of the following significant parts: